dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-certificate-infrastructure.md

     -   On the **Security** tab, add the NDES service account, and give it **Enroll** permissions to the template.

 3. Review the **Validity period** on the **General** tab of the template.
-By default, [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] uses the value configured in the template.
-However, you have the option to configure the CA to allow the requester to specify a different value, which you can then set from within the [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] Administrator console.
+By default, Intune uses the value configured in the template.
+However, you have the option to configure the CA to allow the requester to specify a different value, which you can then set from within the Intune Administrator console.
 If you want to always use the value in the template, skip the remainder of this step.

     > [!IMPORTANT]
     > The iOS and Mac OS X platforms always uses the value set in the template regardless of other configurations you make.